bmam211/ict-workshop-newton-raphson/Physics-informed unsupervised learning approach/readme.md

 7, At last, run the script "TestResultPlot.py", the script will produce a line plot for "Test_sample_N-R_iterations.npy" as the png image file "Iterations_N-R_convergence_testset.png".

 ![示例图片](Iterations_N-R_convergence_testset.png)

+## License

+This subproject is licensed under the MIT License.
+© 2025 Shengyuan Yan, TU/e.
+See the [LICENSE](./LICENSE) file for details.